Practice Collaboration Questions Now

 Common GH-FOUND Traps

-- Questions in Working with GitHub Repositories often include distractors that look correct for Collaboration but violate least-privilege, durability, or availability requirements.
+- Questions in Collaborate Using GitHub often include distractors that look correct for Collaboration but violate access control, branch protection, or workflow requirements.

 - Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.